x646576/golang/docs/concurrency.md

 - Who is responsible for the concurrency?
 - How is the problem space mapped onto concurrency primitives?
 - Who is responsible for the synchronization?

+## Concurrency vs Parallelism

+- Concurrency is a property of the code.
+- Parallelism is a property of the running program.